 We’ve put together a list of great examples from our customers to help you create an excellent quote that will help your business stand out

 Quotes can bring the human angle to a story – so they need to add interest and value.
-But writing an engaging quote for your press release can be difficult.
+However, writing an engaging quote for your press release can be difficult.
 Adding a quote that does not enhance your press release does nothing to enrich it.

 If your business is sending out a press release to announce a relaunch, for example, a classic mistake would be a quote like: “We’re delighted to announce our relaunch.”